visgl/deck.gl/dev-docs/RFCs/v7.x/shadow-for-directional-lights.md

 * **Status**: For Review

 ## Abstract
-Deck.gl has new basic lighting effect since 7.0, shadow effects for directional lights can improve rendering quality.
+Deck.gl has new basic lighting effect since 7.0, having shadow effects for directional lights can improve rendering quality.

 ## Proposal
 ### API